ssiwan/kmt/README.md

 ### Results of Agile Approach

-The results of the agile approach and impressive contributions from the team were that a fully functional, responsive, magnet board with underlying knowledge management tool functionality as per the RFI was created in just over 3 weeks!
+The results of the agile approach and impressive contributions from the team were that a fully functional, responsive, magnet board with underlying RFI required knowledge management tool functionality was created in just over 3 weeks!

 ![Responsive Magnet Board with underlying KMT](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/IMG_2215.PNG)